shamimbdpro/wp-maximum-upload-file-size/readme.txt

 1. Download the plugin.
 2. Unzip it and upload to _/wp-content/plugins/_
-3. Open WordPress admin - Plugins and click "Activate" next to the plugin
+3. Open WordPress admin - Plugins and click "Activate" next to plug in
 4. Activate & open the plugin's settings from Media > EasyMedia.